programmingdevil101/1st_sem_C_lab_report/003/doc.md

 ### **WAP to check whether the number entered by the user is divisible by 5 and 11 or not**

+#### Algorithm
+    step 1: start
+    step 2: declare num
+    step 3: read num
+    step 4: if num is divisible by 55 then go to step 5 otherwise go to step 6 step 5: write the number is divisible by 5 and 11 step 6: if number is divisible by 5 then go to step 7 otherwise go to step 8 step 7: write the number is only divisible by 5 step 8: if number is divisible by 11 go to step 9 otherwise go to step 10 step 9: Write the number is only divisible by 11 step 10: Write the number is not divisible by both 5 and 11 step 11: stop

 #### Flowchart
 ![](../res/lab_sheet_3_flow_chart_6.svg)